 To get started, you’ll want to find a few pairs of long socks that you’re willing to decorate as the characters that you want to feature in the show.
 Then, get crafting as you wish and let your imagination run wild.
 Once you've got your characters ready, it's time to get rehearsing!
 For an excellent puppet show, we recommend incorporating silly scenes and a few songs from musicals that you'll want your characters to sing.
 Get rehearsing together before curtain up, and if something doesn't go quite right, then just keep going.

 By putting on a puppet show, you're combining arts and crafts, reading and writing and confidence building all in one, so it's a no-brainer activity to do when you're in the house.

 Other games you can play with your little ones

 Got a few minutes to spare?
 Young kids will love these theatre games.
 Make it even more dramatic by adding a competitive element to them and see who'll be the winner at the end of the week.

 - Enjoy a nighttime story with a twist, as country songstress Dolly Parton reads a range of imaginative children's novels in her new video series.
 Titled "Goodnight with Dolly", the books are selected based on their appropriate content, with the series kicking off with "The Little Engine That Could".

 - In partnership with Macmillan and Scholastic, children's author Julia Donaldson will present a weekly broadcast of her poems, books and songs.
-The mastermind behind stories such as The Gruffalo and Room on the Broom, it's sure to be an exciting event in any child's week.
+The mastermind behind stories such as Room on the Broom, it's sure to be an exciting event in any child's week.

 - Count to 20: Between you and your group, see if you count to 20.
 But there's one catch, none of you can say the same number at the same time.
 If two or more of you say a number at the same time, you have to go back to one.